opticdev/optic/docs/generate-openapi.md

 # Generate OpenAPI from tests
 ![GitHub Repo stars](https://img.shields.io/github/stars/opticdev/optic?style=social) ![GitHub contributors](https://img.shields.io/github/contributors-anon/opticdev/optic?style=social) ![npm](https://img.shields.io/npm/dm/@useoptic/openapi-io?style=social) ![license](https://img.shields.io/github/license/opticdev/optic?style=social)

-Run API tests through a local proxy that generates accurate OpenAPI documentation.
-When new endpoints are added or existing API behavior changes, the proxy updates the OpenAPI for you so it is always up-to-date.
+Your API tests create a lot of useful data about how your API behaves.
+We created a proxy that looks at the traffic from your API tests and uses it to generate accurate OpenAPI documentation.
+When new endpoints are added or existing API behavior changes, the proxy updates the OpenAPI for you so it always stays up-to-date.
+Connect your tests, get accurate docs.

 https://github.com/opticdev/optic/assets/5900338/e3497023-d303-4265-9c28-ce124ca746e3